History tells us that October is the month for launching ground-breaking products.

 Instead, the wrist sensor automatically connects to the Pulse Companion control unit, which is about the size of a matchbox.
 This can be left nearby (within 10m).
 If a change in the pulse is detected, the smart box will send an alert to a pager that has an amazing 450m range!
 That makes Pulse Companion suitable for any home or care environment.

-Crucially though, Pulse Companion does not store any seizure data, so if this is important to you then you may be better off with the Brio.
+Crucially though, Pulse Companion does not store any seizure data.
 There’s a limitation with the Bluetooth range, but the data it records can be essential information for many families and health professionals.

 Pulse Companion – Key Facts